Yandex Cloud

 Can I send you a YAML configuration file so that you apply it to my cluster?Can I send you a YAML configuration file so that you apply it to my cluster?

-No. You can use a kubeconfig file to apply a YAML cluster configuration file on your own.
+No. You can use a kubeconfig file to apply the YAML file with cluster configuration on your own.

 Can you install Web UI Dashboard, Rook, and other tools?Can you install Web UI Dashboard, Rook, and other tools?

-No. You can install all the necessary tools on your own.
+No. You can install all the required tools on your own.

-If you get the following error after you upgrade Kubernetes:
+If you get the following error after a Kubernetes upgrade:

 AttachVolume.Attach failed for volume "pvc":